net-daemon/docs/docs/v3/app_model/custom_config.md

     /// ...
 }
 ```

-Note that there may already be a ConfigurServices call in your `program.cs`.
+Note that there may already be a `ConfigureServices` call in your `program.cs`.
 If one exists simply add this call inside the configure services (keeping what you have as well).

-### Step 2 - Create a appSettings.ini file
+### Step 2 - Create a appsettings.ini file

 You now need to create a ini file.
-In the previous step we set it up as `appsettings.ini` as such we should make a new file named `appsettings.ini` next to your `program.cs`.
-In this file you can put any custom config you want and it will be available in the app through dependancy injection with IOptions.
+In the previous step we set it up as `appsettings.ini`, so we should make a new file named `appsettings.ini` next to your `program.cs`.
+In this file you can put any custom config you want and it will be available in the app through dependency injection with IOptions.

-Here is a exampe `appsettings.ini`:
+Here is an example `appsettings.ini`:

 ```ini
 MyConfigValue=My Super Awesome value
 ```

 ### Step 3 - Include appsettings.ini in build output

 In your `.csproj` file add the following to tell dotnet build to copy the file from the project into the output directory so that it exists at runtime.